-George Caucci - Tenor 1, is a recent addition to Cordus Mundi.
-Originally from Levittown, PA he attended Pennsbury High School before going off to college.
-He currently lives in Newtown, PA with his wife Bernadette and two spoiled cats.
+George Caucci - Tenor 1, is originally from Levittown, PA and attended Pennsbury High School before going off to college.
+He currently lives in Newtown, PA with his wife Bernadette.

 George holds degrees in voice from Stetson University (BM) and The University of Arizona (MM).
 He also has a MA in Elementary Education from Trenton State College.

 Previous musical stops include The Choral Arts Society of Philadelphia, Trenton Opera Theatre, and The Greater Philadelphia Chorale.

 He is a cantor and soloist at The Church of Saint Andrew in Newtown and works as a 5th grade teacher at Saint Andrew's School.